tonsky/tonsky.me/site/blog/unicode/index.md

 # What is surrogate pair?

 # no reason not to use utf-8
+# You only need two representations: grapheme clusters and bytes
 # utf-16 is still in use
 # only measures are byte length and extended grapheme clusters length
 # Unicode is locale-dependent

+Mixing C/J/K in a single document is impossible without metadata and special language specific fonts.

+For example airlines can’t rely on Unicode to properly render passenger names

+Oh, and yes that means that a single Unicode font that covers all language can never exist either.

 # Unicode is updated once/twice a year
 # Many ways to do it
 # Regexps